-Crunchy on the outside, chewy in the middle, a good coconut macaroon is an irresistible thing.
+Crunchy on the outside and chewy in the middle, a good coconut macaroon is an irresistible thing.
 It’s also a particular favorite for people observing Passover and those who avoid gluten.
-As long as you have some shredded coconut stashed away in your cupboard and a few eggs that you don’t mind cracking, a batch of sweet macaroons can be yours in less than a half an hour.
+As long as you have some shredded coconut stashed away in your cupboard and a few eggs that you don’t mind cracking, a batch of sweet macaroons can be yours in less than half an hour.

 The proper color for a macaroon is a matter of great controversy and personal taste.
 Snowy-white or toasted golden?
 As you can see by these pictures, I am a sucker for a well-toasted macaroon.
 I like to toast the coconut just slightly before even mixing it with the egg whites.
 Once baked, these turn a lovely golden color with a delicately crunchy shell and a deep coconut flavor.

 If you prefer the classic white macaroons, skip the toasting step and keep an eye on your macaroons as they bake.
 At around 15 minutes, the tips will just be starting to turn golden, and that’s probably when you’ll want to pull them from the oven.

 There are countless ways that you can tweak this basic macaroon recipe for your own tastes and whims.
 Add more coconut for lighter macaroons or whip your whites and sugar into a meringue for an even crunchier version.
 You can also tuck nuts or chocolate (or both!) inside your macaroons or fold dried fruit into the batter.
 And never underestimate the power of a little drizzled chocolate to take your macaroons up yet another notch.

 What are your favorite ways to make macaroons?